Ready for an adventure? Call +44 (0)2381 449447 or email info@different-travel.com Your Account

 Barro – Padron

-This morning we transfer back to where we finished our walk yesterday and continue on our journey with our longest stretch of walking.
+This morning, we will transfer back to where we finished our walk yesterday and continue on our journey with our longest stretch of walking.
 We pass through the lovely village of Tibo, with its fountain, public washing place and stone cross, and the ancient spa town of Caldas de Reis.
-We’ll cross a bridge over the River Umia which leads to a fountain of hot spring water that has lent the town its name since Roman times.
-We continue through woods and follow the Camino gently uphill to the hamlet of Santa Marina before descending and crossing the Fontenlo river en route to Padron.
-Padron is most famous for being the first landmass sighted by the ship bearing the body of St James along the river, and in its church is the original stone, O Pedron, said to be the mooring post that the boat carrying St James was tied up to.
-The town is also famous for the padron pepper.
+We’ll cross a bridge over the River Umia, which leads to a fountain of hot spring water that has lent the town its name since Roman times.
+We continue through the woods and follow the Camino gently uphill to the hamlet of Santa Marina before descending and crossing the Fontenlo river en route to Padron.
+Padrón is most famous for being the first landmass sighted by the ship bearing the body of St James along the river, and in its church is the original stone, O Pedrón, said to be the mooring post that the boat carrying St James was tied up to.
+The town is also famous for the piquillo pepper.

 Length: Approx 29.2km / 18.2 miles